310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes… So how about we all go around the aquarium together once this live show is over?
+yes… so how about we all go around the aquarium together once this live show is over?

-Let’s forget about work and take a nice breather…
+let’s forget about work and take a nice breather…

-It *is* everyone’s holiday, after all… It would be a shame if it ends in waste because of me.
+it *is* everyone’s holiday, after all… it would be a shame if it ends in waste because of me.

-I would feel a bit terrible if that were to happen.
+i would feel a bit terrible if that were to happen.
 {% endbubble %}

 {% bubble Kaoru %}